I used to fantasize about what it would be like to attend Harvard Business School.

 While I don’t regret getting a liberal arts degree, I definitely see the value in getting a technical degree.

 When I look at schools with the top return on investment, I see schools such as Colorado School of Mines and Georgie Tech top the list.

-I started researching graduate programs in Computer Systems.
+I started researching graduate programs in Computer Information Systems.